Money Wellness

 JSA, ESA or income support – you can usually get SMI from 39 weeks after you claimed JSA, ESA or income support.

-Universal credit – you can usually get SMI nine months after you claimed universal credit.
-This is being reduced to three months from 1 April 2023.
+Universal credit - you can usually get SMI three months after you claimed universal credit.

 Pension credit – you can usually get SMI straight away.